Elementary/Early Childhood Education

-Bloomfield College offers an Undergraduate Program in Early Childhood and Elementary Education that prepares you to teach students from diverse backgrounds, cultures and communities in preschool through sixth grade classrooms.
+Bloomfield College offers an Undergraduate Program in Elementary/Early Childhood Education that prepares you to teach students from diverse backgrounds, cultures and communities in preschool through sixth grade classrooms.
 You will study childhood development, early childhood and elementary curriculum design and instructional practices appropriate for preschool through elementary grades.
 You will learn how to create enriched learning environments and activities that engage young learners’ curiosity and thinking.
 You will develop lesson plans and curriculum units that appeal to diverse learners across the content areas.
 In addition, you will learn best practices in literacy and math instruction, use of instructional technology and how to effectively collaborate with families.

 From the beginning of your program, you will have field experiences with preschool through elementary students to help you reflect upon and apply what you are learning in your professional studies to real life practices in schools.
 You will learn about effective teaching by analyzing model practices and preparing lessons in collaboration with others and on your own.